 Meningococcal disease is a bacterial infection.
 It causes severe illness, most commonly presenting as meningitis (an infection of membranes that cover the brain) or septicaemia (blood poisoning).

 The most common strains of bacteria which cause meningococcal disease in New Zealand are Group B and C. Northland had an outbreak of Group C in 2011 and Meningococcal W in 2018-19.

 In the early stages, the meningococcal disease may look like influenza (flu), but it can progress very quickly.
 It can be difficult to diagnose because it can look like other illnesses.
 It is important to remember that not everyone will develop all the symptoms listed below and they may appear in a different order.
 If an individual develops some of the symptoms listed, especially red or purple spots, get medical help urgently.
-If you can’t get in touch with the doctor, or are still worried after getting advice, trust your instincts and go to the emergency department of your nearest hospital.
+If you can’t get in touch with the doctor or are still worried after getting advice, trust your instincts and go to the emergency department of your nearest hospital.

 In babies, the main symptoms of meningitis may include:

 In babies, the main symptoms of septicaemia may also include:

 In older children, adolescents and adults, the main symptoms of meningitis may include: